Robbins Geller Rudman & Dowd LLP Obtains Record $1.575 Billion Recovery from HSBC Finance Corp. in Securities Fraud Class Action

 Robbins Geller, lead counsel in this record-breaking recovery, is uniquely equipped to handle trials in securities fraud cases.
 The Firm’s teams of former federal and state prosecutors and other experienced trial lawyers make Robbins Geller distinctive among firms that specialize in plaintiffs’ class action litigation and enable it to see cases such as this through trial and appeal.

 “This case showcased our willingness to shoulder the burden of sustained litigation,” said Robbins Geller lead trial attorney Mike Dowd.
 “The fact that, after 14 years of hard-fought litigation – including a trial and an appeal – we obtained a record recovery demonstrates our firm’s resolve to vindicate the rights of defrauded investors.
-With my partners Spence Burkholz, Dan Drosman, Luke Brooks and Maureen Mueller, we were ready to try the case to verdict a second time.
+With my partners Spence Burkholz, Dan Drosman, and Luke Brooks, we were ready to try the case to verdict a second time.
 We moved more than a dozen attorneys, other professionals and support staff to Chicago for the trial, and again for the retrial, and I’m glad their hard work paid off for the class.”

 The case, Lawrence E. Jaffe Pension Plan v.
 Household International, Inc., et al., Case No. 02-C-5893, is pending in the United States District Court for the Northern District of Illinois.
 Robbins Geller, lead counsel in this record-breaking recovery, represents U.S. and international institutional investors in contingency-based securities and corporate litigation.
 With 200 lawyers in 10 offices, Robbins Geller has obtained many of the largest securities class action recoveries in history and was ranked first in both the total amount and number of shareholder class action recoveries in ISS’s SCAS Top 50 Report for the last two years.
 Robbins Geller attorneys have shaped the law in the areas of securities litigation and shareholder rights and have recovered tens of billions of dollars on behalf of the Firm’s clients.
 Robbins Geller not only secures recoveries for defrauded investors, it also strives to implement corporate governance reforms, helping to improve the financial markets for investors worldwide.
 Please visit http:/www.rgrdlaw.com for more information.